The content on this site is information only and is not legal advice. If you need legal advice please contact us.

 Most of the time, you have 21 days to pay your infringement, but you need to check your infringement notice to confirm this.
 If you can’t pay, you must take action before the deadline.

 The infringement notice will include payment options and contact details.
 Some infringements are payable through Fines Victoria and some directly through the enforcement agency, for example the local council.
+Generally your options to deal with your fine depend on the stage that is at.
+Please see ‘If I receive an infringement, what are my options’ section.

 If this happens, the authority may take further action against you, which may include: